11 Best FREE Embroidery Software for Digitizing & Editing

 For example, I have to use a file converter to convert the .jef files that I use on our library’s Janome machine to .pes files for my home Brother embroidery machine.

 Embroidery file conversion means only taking an embroidery design file of one machine’s format and converting it to another embroidery file format.
+This does NOT mean uploading a .jpg, .svg, or .png image file and converting it to an embroidery design file.

-2. Free Thumbnail Software
+B. Thumbnail Software

 thumbnail software example